 RavenDB uses a client-side DTC implementation, where the RavenDB client library stores the results of in-flight transactions in local storage.
 During the Prepare phase of the transaction, RavenDB creates a file in the local storage and writes transaction recovery information into it.
 During the Commit phase, the session commits the transaction to the server and then deletes the recovery file.

 The Commit phase does not occur on the thread running the transaction scope.
-Instead, Commit occurs on a separate ThreadPool thread, after the TransactionScope has been completed and disposed.
-This means that if a failure occurs during the Commit phase, perhaps due to a temporary network issue or database restart, the calling code has no way to know the failure occurred and it has already moved on to subsequent instructions after the end of the transaction.
+Instead, the commit occurs on a separate ThreadPool thread after the TransactionScope has been completed and disposed of.
+Therefore, if a failure occurs during the Commit phase, perhaps due to a temporary network issue or database restart, the calling code has no way of knowing the failure occurred.
+It has already moved on to subsequent instructions after the end of the transaction.

-The data for the pending transaction has not yet been sent to the server at the end of the Prepare phase.
-As such it is possible for the transaction to be effectively lost if the RavenDB database becomes unavailable between the execution of the Prepare and Commit phases.
-In this circumstance, no exception is thrown on the main thread, so NServiceBus has no way to know that the transaction is effectively lost.
+The data for the pending transaction has yet to be sent to the server at the end of the Prepare phase.
+As such, the transaction can be lost if the RavenDB database becomes unavailable between the execution of the Prepare and Commit phases.
+In such a case, no exception is thrown on the main thread, so NServiceBus cannot know that the transaction is lost.

 Recommendations